ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

       replayed ({{agg-flow}}).
 The Client MUST generate this by generating 16 random bytes using a cryptographically secure random number generator.

     * `time` is the time at which the report was generated.
-The Client SHOULD round this value down to the nearest multiple of the task's `time_precision` in order to ensure that that the timestamp cannot be used to link a report back to the Client that generated it.
+The Client MUST truncate their timestamp as described in {{timestamps}}.

     * `public_extensions` is the list of public report extensions; see
       {{report-extensions}}.